mazipan/auto-commit/README.md

 ## Make it your own

-- Just change `email` and `name` information on file [autocommit.yml](https://github.com/mazipan/auto-commit/blob/master/.github/workflows/autocommit.yml#L29)
+- Just change `email` and `name` information on file [autocommit.yml, line 29](https://github.com/mazipan/auto-commit/blob/master/.github/workflows/autocommit.yml#L29)
+- Change the scheduling time on file [autocommit.yml, line 10](https://github.com/mazipan/auto-commit/blob/master/.github/workflows/autocommit.yml#L10).
+You can use [crontab.guru](https://crontab.guru/) if you are not familiar with cron schedule string.

 ## Credits